gardener/gardener/docs/concepts/operator.md

 ⚠️ Note that such setup requires that you upgrade the versions of `gardener-operator` and `gardenlet` in lock-step.
 Otherwise, you might experience unexpected behaviour or issues with your seed or shoot clusters.

+## `Garden` Resources

+Please find an exemplary `Garden` resource [here](../../example/operator/20-garden.yaml).

+### Settings For Runtime Cluster

+The `Garden` resource offers a few settings that are used to control the behaviour of `gardener-operator` in the runtime cluster.
+This section provides an overview over the available settings:

+#### Load Balancer Services

+`gardener-operator` creates a Kubernetes `Service` object of type `LoadBalancer` in the runtime cluster.
+It is used for exposing the virtual garden control planes, namely the `virtual-garden-kube-apiserver`.
+In most cases, the `cloud-controller-manager` (responsible for managing these load balancers on the respective underlying infrastructure) supports certain customization and settings via annotations.
+[This document](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) provides a good overview and many examples.

+By setting the `.spec.settings.loadBalancerServices.annotations` field the Gardener administrator can specify a list of annotations which will be injected into the `Service`s of type `LoadBalancer`.

+Note that we might switch to exposing the `virtual-garden-kube-apiserver` via Istio in the future (similar to how the `kube-apiservers` of shoot clusters are exposed).
+The load balancer service settings might still be relevant, though.

+#### Vertical Pod Autoscaler

+`gardener-operator` heavily relies on the Kubernetes [`vertical-pod-autoscaler` component](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).
+By default, the `Garden` controller deploys the VPA components into the `garden` namespace of the respective runtime cluster.
+In case you want to manage the VPA deployment on your own or have a custom one, then you might want to disable the automatic deployment of `gardener-operator`.
+Otherwise, you might end up with two VPAs which will cause erratic behaviour.
+By setting the `.spec.settings.verticalPodAutoscaler.enabled=false` you can disable the automatic deployment.

+⚠️ In any case, there must be a VPA available for your runtime cluster.
+Using a runtime cluster without VPA is not supported.

 ## Credentials Rotation